 Drawing on CICan members’ expertise and experience, KEFEP will develop institutional partnerships between Kenyan TVET institutions and agencies and Canadian colleges and institutes to:

 - Improve the quality and relevance of skills training programs at Kenyan TVET institutions

 - Increase the effectiveness of Kenyan TVET institutions in delivering accessible and gender-responsive skills training programs that meet industry needs

 - Increase the effectiveness of Kenyan agencies in implementing TVET reform

-Increased economic opportunities for male/female graduates from TVET institutions in Kenya
+- Increase economic opportunities for male and female graduates from TVET institutions in Kenya.

 These efforts—aligned closely with Kenya’s TVET Act and TVET reform strategy—will create a supply of skilled workers to respond to the needs of in-demand sectors in Kenya and to ensure that graduates benefit from related economic opportunities either as employees or as entrepreneurs.